Wkkkkk/hello_ros2/src/action_node/README.md

 Actions are useful when a response may take a significant length of time.
 They allow a client to track the progress of a request, get the final outcome, and optionally cancel the request before it completes.
-ROS 1 uses TCP as the underlying transport, which is unsuitable for lossy networks such as wireless links.
-With ROS 2 relying on DDS which uses UDP as its transport, we can give control over the level of reliability a node can expect and act accordingly.

-There are two entities involved in actions: an action server and an action client.
 **Under the hood, an action is made up of three services and two topics.**

 ## Action Interface Definition
 Actions are specified using a form of the ROS Message IDL.
 The specification contains three sections, each of which is a message specification: